 I hope you agree, rendering CMS data like this results in clean code.
-This code is much nicer and easier to maintain (especially if you use Reflector) when you maintain your website.
-If you don't work with a class you end up with code like this:
+This code is much nicer and easier to maintain.
+If you don't work with a class, you end up with code like this:

 The reason why the rich text doesn't render correctly is that when you try to render content yourself, you skip the inner Umbraco workings on the page.
 These magic inner workings know what to do if the property contains a macro or internal link.
-Tp fix this, create an HTML helper that mimics this inner magic and then use that in your views whenever you need to render a rich-text property from a strong-typed model!
+To fix this, you can create a custom HTML helper that mimics this inner magic.
+You can then use this custom helper within your views whenever you need to render a rich-text property from a strong-typed model!
 Let us look at the code to create this helper: